thehenchnerd

 • Regular HIIT workouts can significantly lower your resting heart rate and improve overall endurance, even without traditional cardio preparation like running.

-• The versatility of no-equipment HIIT workouts allows them to be tailored for all fitness levels, whether you’re a beginner or advanced.
+• The versatility of no-equipment HIIT workouts allows you to tailor for all fitness levels, whether you’re a beginner or advanced.

 • Consistency and intensity are key.
 Short, high-intensity sessions are more effective than long, low-intensity ones when it comes to fat loss and cardiovascular improvement.